DesktopMan/smx-api-docs/README.md

 **Note:** The _charts_ endpoint tracks play count and pass count.
 If you watch this endpoint with no filters you will be notified every time a song is played.

+# Extra data format

+The *offsets* field contains timing information for every arrow stepped by the player.
+Missed arrows are not part of the data.

+**Note:** Data starts at index 1.
+Index 0 is always 0.

+The *offsets* field is an array with three values for each arrow.

+* Time: 0 to 1000, where 0 is the beginning of the song and 1000 is the end.
+* Offset: Offset from a perfect step, in milliseconds
+* Judgement: 0 is perfect!!, 1 is perfect, 2 is early and 3 is late.

+Scores submitted using a QR code and scores older than the game update that added extra data will not have any data, and will return HTTP 404.

 # Changelog

+## 2025-02-19

+* Added /extra endpoint
+* Added personal bests to websocket scores

 ## 2025-02-05